basti-app/basti/packages/basti-cdk/README.md

 ## Examples

-See [test CDK apps](https://github.com/BohdanPetryshyn/basti/tree/packages/basti-cdk/test/cdk-apps) for working examples of each feature the library provides.
+See [the test CDK apps](https://github.com/BohdanPetryshyn/basti/tree/packages/basti-cdk/test/cdk-apps) for working examples of each feature the library provides.

 ## Basic usage